Relocating from Switzerland to Portugal

 Swiss Pensions and Pillar Assets

-Swiss retirement planning can involve AHV/AVS, occupational pension assets, vested benefits, third-pillar savings, private investments, and sometimes lump-sum withdrawals.
-Portugal may treat these sources differently depending on timing, structure, and residence status.
+Swiss retirement arrangements can include AHV/AVS, occupational pension assets, vested benefits, third-pillar savings, private investments, and lump-sum payments.

 NHR, IFICI, and Incentive Regimes